Reader in Research Practice

 She enjoys working collaboratively and across disciplines and has disseminated her work widely through peer-reviewed chapters, journal articles and conference presentations in the fields of public art, museum studies, archives and education.

-Sian is currently Director of Studies for four PhD students and a supervisor for a further three PhD students in the following areas:
+She is currently Director of Studies for three PhDs and a supervisor for a further four PhDs in the following areas:

 - The educational significance of the Shanghai Biennale

 - The visual culture of guai in China from 1949 to 1978

 - Installation Art and Women’s Issues in Saudi Arabia

 - The Poetic Mechanics of Erasure: Practicing the Minor Politics of Sound

 - Graphic DNA: Tracing urban developments through environmental lettering

 2020 “Confidence in Practice: positioning institutional and individual creative research as para-academic”in C. Rito & B. Balaskas (eds), Institution as Praxis: new curatorial directions for collaborative research, Berlin: Sternberg Press, [ISBN: 978-3956795060] pp200-213